ark-lang/ark/misc/REFERENCE.md

 * Statically Linked

 # <a name="memorymodel"></a>Memory Model
 Jayfor will use an Objective-C-like memory model, namely **reference counting**.
 Reference counting is (what we think) a really efficient method to handle memory.
 How it works is, every time memory is allocated, say for a structure in this case, the program will hold a reference to that structure and "increment its value by 1": which is to say it will make a valid reference to an instance of that structure (as instantiated by you) in memory.
 As more and more structures are added (or any other data structure/variable for that matter), there will be individual references made to it, which, when determined [by the program] to be useless, causes the reference to be "decremented" so to speak, and the structure is eliminated from memory.

-  However, for those moments where you require the memory to be manually managed (which can
-    be necessary in certain situations), we have included the `unsafe` keyword, which when used on a structure or a variable or a data structure for that matter, **requires you to manually deallocate the said memory using the `dealloc` keyword**.
+However, for those moments where you require the memory to be manually managed (which can be necessary in certain situations), we have included the `unsafe` keyword, which when used on a structure or a variable or a data structure for that matter, **requires you to manually deallocate the said memory using the `dealloc` keyword**.

 Example:

+	enum DoorType {
+		SCISSOR,
+		SUICIDE,
+		BUTTERFLY
+	}

     unsafe struct Car {
-            str doorType,
+        str door_type;
-            int licensePlateNumber
+        int license_plate_number;
     };

-        Car mclaren;
+    Car 'mclaren = alloc(sizeof('mclaren));
-        mclaren.doorType = "Scissor"; // no idea
+	mclaren.door_type = DoorType::SCISSOR;
-        mclaren.licensePlateNumber = 2048;
+    mclaren.license_plate_number = 2048;

     // do something with aforementioned structure

     // deallocate the @{mclaren} instance
     dealloc(mclaren);

 # <a name="preprocessor"></a>Pre-processor